 My nonfiction novel, Helga: Growing Up in Hitler's Germany, is based on my interview of a former member of the Jugend, Hitler's child army.

-My many overnight weekend getaways on the famous Queen Mary has me busily writing The Ghosts of the Queen Mary.
-I look forward to publishing it in the autumn 2014.
+My many overnight weekend getaways on the famous Queen Mary had me busily writing The Ghosts of the Queen Mary, scheduled for release on November 1, 2014.

 I love to hear from readers of my books.
 Email me, follow me on twitter, or friend me on Facebook.
 Click here for my in-depth Q/A interview on Smashwords!